Iowa State University (ISU) and the Graduate College have three separate English language requirements for nonnative speakers of English:

 For questions about the English Proficiency for Admission, please contact the Office of Admissions, grad_admissions@iastate.edu.

-English Requirement for Graduate Degree Completion - To Complete in the First Semester of Graduate Study
+English Requirement for Graduate Degree Completion - To Complete in the First Year of Graduate Study

 All admitted graduate students who are nonnative speakers of English (see Note 1 above) are required to complete the Graduate College's English Requirement for Graduate Degree Completion.